tidyverse/tidyverse.org/content/blog/survival-analysis-parsnip-adjacent/index.md

 ### What's next?

 We want survival analysis to be a first-class citizen in tidymodels which means having access to preprocessing, resampling, models, metrics, and tuning.
-The next steps on that path are a role for censoring indicator columns and a step `step_surv()` in recipes as well as a new ROC metric for survival models in yardstick.
-An adaption of workflows and tune is to follow after that.
+The next steps on that path are:

+-   A role for censoring indicator columns and a step `step_surv()` in recipes.
+-   A new ROC metric for survival models in yardstick.
+-   An adaption of workflows and tune is to follow after that.

 Additionally, we are in the process of figuring out how different types of censoring and time-dependent effects fit into our API.

 We'd love to hear from you!
 Some questions we have include: Would you find this useful?
 Are there particular models/methods you'd like to see?
 Do you use time-dependent effects?
 Do you use interactions?
 Which types of censoring do you use?

-We'd greatly appreciate feedback, ideally in form of an [issue on censored](https://github.com/tidymodels/censored/issues)!
+We'd greatly appreciate feedback, ideally in form of FIXME!